GerbilSoft/ortin/README.md

 Ortin is a utility based on reverse-engineered documentation for the Intelligent Systems IS-NITRO-EMULATOR development kit for Nintendo DS.

+Portions of Ortin are based on [NitroDriver](https://github.com/Dirbaio/NitroDriver) by Dirbaio.

 ## Features

 * Set AV mode on all IS-NITRO-EMULATOR systems, including those that don't